Georgia Teachers Going On Hunger Strike To Protect Education Funding

 Nearly 50 Georgia teachers are pledging a hunger strike, urging legislators to continue education funding for their state.

-The teachers’ campaign, called Hungry for Education, a group of local teachers, parents and students, is aimed at convincing state lawmakers to fully fund education under a new governor and lieutenant governor.
+The teachers’ campaign, called Hungry for Education — a group of local teachers, parents and students — is aimed at convincing state lawmakers to continue to fully fund education under a new governor and lieutenant governor.
 Among teachers joining the strike is Alex Robson, Gwinnett County’s Middle School Teacher of the Year in 2017, who hopes the strike makes a change, according to WSB.

 “This may be the first hunger strike in history not to change something, but to keep it the same.”